IABTechLab/uid2docs/api/v1/sdks/client-side-identity-v1.md

 >NOTE: This documentation is for version 1 of the SDK.
 For the previous version, see [SDK version 0](./client-side-identity-v0.md).

 Use this UID2 SDK to facilitate the process of establishing client identity using UID2 and retrieving advertising tokens.
 The following sections describe the high-level [workflow](#workflow-overview) for establishing UID2 identity, provide the SDK [API reference](#api-reference), and explain the [UID2 cookie format](#uid2-cookie-format).
+For integration steps for content publishers, see [UID2 SDK Integration Guide](../guides/publisher-client-side.md).

 >NOTE: Within this documentation, the term "identity" refers to a package of UID2 tokens, including the advertising token.